Posted On: Tuesday, August 27, 2019

 The impacts and the vibration mitigation are quite different with high-frequency vibrations.
 High-frequency vibration sources usually originate inside your facility.
 Some examples might include pumps, chillers, fans, or HVAC systems.
 The rotating frequencies of these objects may result in vibrations that disrupt tool performance.
 High-frequency vibrations often change and intensify over time.
 Because these sources are typically internal to your facility, they are in closer proximity to the tool location and often occur between 20 and 200 Hz.

 High-frequency vibrations often can be mitigated with low-cost isolators, thoughtful equipment placement, and by keeping machinery in good working order.
-These solutions are often more effective than active vibration isolation systems, which are designed to mitigate low-frequency vibrations.
+These solutions are often more effective than active vibration isolation systems, which manufacturers optimize to mitigate low-frequency vibrations.
 Many active vibration isolation systems do not mitigate vibration at higher frequencies starting at ~50 Hz.
 Most sources of mechanical vibration operate within this elevated range.

 Since high-frequency vibrations typically change and increase over time, vibration monitoring is an effective and cost-efficient way to prevent vibration problems.
 The ability to mitigate vibration is strengthened by data and your ability to understand the problem.
 Monitoring can give you the data that you need to relocate affected equipment, or initially place it in an area that’s not impacted by vibration.
 Your facility is likely evolving and accumulating new pieces of equipment over time.
 Understanding the environment can help you get the most out of your investment.
 By deploying custom-designed vibration monitors in your facility, such as the Quantridge platform, you can anticipate problems before they ever impact your equipment.

 Because not all vibrations are the same, the way they influence your equipment will differ as well.
-Hiring an expert like VEC can help you to quantify the data within your facility so you can make more informed decisions.
+Hiring an expert like VEC can help you to quantify the data so you can make more informed decisions.

-Vibration can be costly and overwhelming when it is discovered nearby or inside your building.
-We will help your organization develop a practical strategy for mitigating vibration, and making sure it does not interfere with your current operations or future plans.
+Vibration can be costly and overwhelming when discovered nearby or inside your building.
+We will help you develop a practical strategy for mitigating vibration, and making sure it does not interfere with your current operations.
 If you’d like to discuss your next project, contact us today!